michael-ritter/jupyterhub-combopt-ma4502/docs/docs/ssl_certificates.md

 $ sudo apt install certbot python-certbot-nginx
 ```

-# Run certbot
+# Run Certbot

-Next, we run certbot to obtain a certificate and automatically change the nginx configuration to use that certificate:
+Next, we run Certbot to obtain a certificate and automatically change the nginx configuration to use that certificate:

 ```bash
 $ sudo certbot --nginx